 D. Employment: To expand opportunities for students to find employment with firms of Advisory Council members, Independent School Districts and other employers.

 E. Philanthropy: To assist the college in the cultivation and solicitation of philanthropic resources.

 F. Recruitment: To assist in the recruitment of students and faculty to the college.
 In addition, to recruit other Council members who would provide meaningful expertise to the LAC.

-The College of Education and Health Professions Leadership Advisory Council shall consist of 30-35 members recommended by the dean of the COEHP and elected by the LAC.
+The College of Education Leadership Advisory Council shall consist of 30-35 members recommended by the dean of the COEd and elected by the LAC.
 The dean shall ensure that at the time of appointment, each individual member receives a copy of these Bylaws and is notified of the term of office along with the expectations and responsibilities of membership.
 The membership roster of the LAC shall be maintained in the dean’s office and reported to the President of UTA and the Office of Development by September 1st, or as otherwise designated, of each year.
 All members shall serve for one two-year term with the option to be re-appointed for one additional two-year term.
 Terms of appointment are staggered so that only one-third of the membership terms expire each year.
 Each term begins on September 1 of the appointment year.

-The COEHP Advisory Council shall hold at least two regular meetings each year, one in the fall and one in the spring; the fall meeting shall be considered the annual meeting.
+The COEd Advisory Council shall hold at least two regular meetings each year, one in the fall and one in the spring; the fall meeting shall be considered the annual meeting.
 In addition to the Council’s meetings, each active standing committee shall hold a minimum of two regular meetings, preferably one in the fall and one in the spring.